jukrb0x/dotfiles-macos-intel/README.md

 - Exclude any secret file such as private keys and personal information.
 - Exclude cache file
 - Exclude Git repository
-- Git submodule is considered, though I do not use any submodule currently.
+- Git submodule is considered, though I do not use any submodule currently
+- Softlink-free, `yadm` will manage dotfiles under `$HOME` directory, softlink is deprecated.

 ```
 ❯ neofetch